kbowling74/kbowling74/README.md

 <h2 align="center"> Who am I you ask? </h2>

 <div align="center">I'm a data enthusiast with an emphasis on analysis and visualization.
-I enjoy the analytical and problem solving aspects of data analysis and the creativity and story telling aspects of data visualization.
+I enjoy the analytical and problem solving aspects that are required for data analysis and the creativity and story telling that data visualization allows.
 </div>
 <br/>